kubeflow/website/content/en/docs/started/introduction.md

 best-of-breed open-source systems for ML to diverse infrastructures.
 Anywhere you are running Kubernetes, you should be able to run Kubeflow.

-The following diagrams shows the main Kubeflow components to cover each step of ML lifecycle on top of Kubernetes.
+The following diagram shows the main Kubeflow components to cover each step of ML lifecycle on top of Kubernetes.

 <img src="/docs/started/images/kubeflow-overview.drawio.png"